xjiaqing/serverless-dify/README.md

-# serverless-difym (🚧 under constructing)
+# 🚧 serverless-dify

 Deploy a dify cluster using Amazon serverless stack.